Dr. Ray L. Winstead and Dr. Jeff L. Larkin

 Text and Sample of Ornithology Resources

-I. Class Tests – 3 class tests weighted 36% of the course grade (each weighted 12%):
+I. Lecture Tests – 3 lecture tests weighted 45% of the course grade (each weighted 15%):

-Test 3: Wednesday April 30th 12:30 PM during the exam period covering student presentation class material March 18 - April 24.
+Test 3: Monday May 13th starting at 12:30 PM during the exam period covering lecture material Monday April 8th - Wednesday May 8th.

-III.
-Student Oral Presentation – weighted 18% of the course grade
+II.
+Student Oral Presentation – weighted 10% of the course grade

-IV.
-Lab – Each individual assignment will be graded separately and then the total raw score for the different assignments will be weighted 25% of the course grade.
-Besides local field trips, separate weekend field trips are planned to Virginia and Kentucky.
+Each individual assignment will be graded separately and then the scores for the different assignments will be weighted

 Bird identification in the lab and field